Difference Between K-Cups and Pods

 There’s a whole bunch of confusion these days about what to call the various types of single-serve coffees (and teas).
 If you’re reading this, it’s likely because you want to know about Pods and K-Cups.

 If you are like most folks, you’re probably thinking “What do you mean?
-A pod and a k-cup are the same thing, right?“.
+A pod and a K-cup are the same thing, right?“.

 Wrong.
 The short answer is that pods will not work in K-Cup machines and vice versa (K-Cups will not work in pod brewers).
-They are not interchangeable… unless you have an adapter or were smart enought to buy a coffee maker that brews both right out of the box.
+They are not interchangeable… unless you have an adapter or were smart enough to buy a coffee maker that brews both right out of the box.

 So, let’s define a pod and K-cup: